©

 Chapels and churches

-Calvaries, chapels and churches bear witness to an era of faith.
-Today, it’s easy to push open the door of one of these buildings to admire the statuary, contemplate the stained-glass windows and soak up the serene atmosphere so typical of places of worship.
+Calvaries, chapels and churches are lasting witnesses to the faith of previous generations.
+Today, we can push open the door of one of these buildings to admire the statuary, contemplate the stained-glass windows and soak up the serene atmosphere so typical of places of worship.

 Faith and the sea